Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 If you spend more than 183 days in Spain during the tax year (calendar year), you will become a Spanish tax resident, taxable under Spanish income tax (IRPP), and these days do not have to be consecutive.

 Do you want to invest in Spain ?
 Or come and stay there from time to time?
-Contact us without obligation, we will share with you our love of the Costa-Blanca and we will find together the residence you need.
+Contact us without obligation, we will share our love of the Costa Blanca with you and together we will find the residence you need.
 You will be accompanied throughout your acquisition process by a team of French professionals, responsible for sorting and selecting the best opportunities of the moment.

 Thanks to our services, you will have the choice of quality properties in the best locations, we will carry out a tailor-made search to find the property, villa or apartment you want.